osg-htc/docs/docs/other/troubleshooting-gratia.md

 Gratia/GRACC: The Big Picture
 -----------------------

-Gratia is software used in OSG to gather accounting information.
+Gratia is software used in OSG to gather accounting information for usage of computational resources.
 The information is collected from individual resources at a site, such as a Compute Entrypoint or a submission host.
 The program that collects the data is called a "Gratia probe".
 The information is transferred to the central OSG GRACC server.